jina-ai/jina/docs/fundamentals/health-check.md

 with f:
     f.block()
 ```
+Then, you can query the "empty" endpoint:
 ```bash
 curl http://localhost:12345
 ```

-Then you will get a valid empty response indicating its ability to serve.
+And you will get a valid empty response indicating the Gateway's ability to serve.
 ```text
 {}%
 ```

-## Readiness of a Flow exposed to the client
+## Readiness of complete Flow

 A lot of times, from the client perspective, it is useful to know if a Flow, as a complete set of microservices, is ready to receive requests.
-This is why the gateway
+This is why the Gateway
-exposes an endpoint for each of the supported protocols to know the health and readiness of a Flow.
+exposes an endpoint for each of the supported protocols to know the health and readiness of an entire Flow.

-Also Jina Flow and Client contains a convenient API to query these endpoints.
-You can call `flow.dry_run()` and `client.dry_run()`
+Jina `Flow` and `Client` offer a convenient API to query these readiness endpoints.
+You can call `flow.dry_run()` and `client.dry_run()`, which will return `True` if the Flow is healthy and ready, and `False` otherwise.

 ````{tab} via Flow
 ```python